AarshBatra/biteSizedAQ/5.aq.climate.change/README.md

 longer-term challenges of climate change.
 This dual approach not only tackles significant environmental issues but also helps create a more sustainable and healthier future for all.

+### Climate Change, Indoor Air Quality and Public Health

+Climate change not only affects outdoor environments but also has significant implications for indoor air quality.
+Rising levels of outdoor pollutants, like ozone and particulate matter, can seep into buildings through ventilation systems, open doors, and windows, resulting in higher indoor exposures.
+These pollutants may worsen indoor air quality, creating additional health risks for occupants.

+Additionally, climate change-related factors such as increased precipitation and storms can contribute to indoor air pollutants like mold, dust mites, and bacteria.
+For instance, flood damage can lead to damp indoor environments, fostering mold growth.
+Exposure to these indoor pollutants has been associated with a range of health issues, including heart disease, respiratory conditions like asthma, and even cancer.
+As climate patterns shift, ensuring good indoor air quality becomes a growing concern for public health.

 ## Unintended Consequences: When Solving One Problem Affects Another